gitleaks/gitleaks/README.md

 # Another thing to know with extending configurations is you can chain together
 # multiple configuration files to a depth of 2.
 Allowlist arrays are appended
 # and can contain duplicates.
+# useDefault and path can NOT be used at the same time.
+Choose one.
 [extend]
 # useDefault will extend the base configuration with the default gitleaks config
 useDefault = true
 # or you can supply a path to a configuration.
+Path is relative to where gitleaks
+# was invoked, not the location of the base config.
+This is a bit clunky.
+# A better alternative would be to supply an absolute path.
 path = "common_config.toml"

 # An array of tables that contain information that define instructions